Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

 \subsection{Square 2D test}

-We first consider the benchmark case of a square sampled by a point cloud $\pcloud$ made of 24 points whose resolution is $h_\pcloud\approx 0.3$ and for which the exact signed distance function $\phi^*$ is known.
-The initial data and the final reconstructions, obtained with the setting described above ($C_\pcloud=0.5$, $\dxmin^1=0.15$), are depicted in Figure~\ref{fig:squareReconstruction}, while in Table~\ref{tab:squareComparison} we show a comparison between strategies that employ different reconstruction operators: only $\Pone$, only $\CWENO$ and the usual set $\Pone + \CWENO$, taking respectively $62$, $61$ and $48$ total iterations to get the final result.
-One can notice that mixing the two operators, $\Pone$ and $\CWENO$, we get the best result in term of accuracy even if we pay something in terms of fidelity to the dataset $\pcloud$.
-Similar considerations can be deduced from Figure~\ref{fig:squareIsocontours} where the isocontours of the final level set are depicted.
-Even if the $\CWENO$ version takes less iterations, it is computationally much more expensive than the $\Pone$, thus we prefer to mix them to take advantage of the characteristics of both.
+We first consider the benchmark case of a square sampled by a point cloud $\pcloud$ made of 24 points whose resolution is $h_\pcloud\approx 0.23$ and for which the exact signed distance function $\phi^*$ is known.
+The initial data and the final reconstruction, obtained with the setting described above ($C_\pcloud=0.125$, $\dxmin=0.03$ and initial value $\mu=0.05$) are depicted in Figure~\ref{fig:squareReconstruction}, while in Table~\ref{tab:squareComparison} we show a comparison between strategies that employ different reconstruction operators: only $\Pone$, only $\CWENO$ and the usual setup $\Pone + \CWENO$, taking respectively $39$, $38$ and $39$ iterations to get the final result.
+One can notice that mixing the two operators, $\Pone$ and $\CWENO$, gives the best result in terms of accuracy versus computational time, even if we pay something in terms of fidelity to the dataset $\pcloud$.
+Similar considerations can be deduced from Figure~\ref{fig:squareIsocontours} where some isocontours of the final level set are depicted.
+We point out that using only the $\Pone$ operator the isocontours are less orthogonal around the vertices.
+On the other side, resorting to the $\CWENO$ reconstruction leads to a more accurate result, but Figure~\ref{fig:squareIsocontours} shows that there is no significant gain in applying it from the beginning.